 There is no known link between CBD cannabis oil and weight gain.
 At the same time, the current research on CBD and appetite suppression is quite interesting because it seems contradictory.

-- People who experience nausea and have difficulty eating are sometimes given CBD in clinical settings.
+- People who experience nausea and have difficulty eating are sometimes given CBD in clinical settings for appetite stimulation.
 This can help to reduce nausea and encourage healthier food intake to regulate body weight.

 - Some other studies indicate that CBD could actually help encourage weight loss.